SystemsGenetics/FUNC-E/README.md

 IPR     IPR000003       Retinoid X receptor
 IPR     IPR000005       Helix-turn-helix, AraC type
 ```
-Note: there are shell scripts in the terms directory of this repository to help creation of term lists.
-Scripts for popular controlled vocabularies are provided.
-See the README.md file in that directory for more details.

 ## Term Mapping List (--terms2features option)
 A term mapping list maps the genes in the genomic background to terms in the term list.
 This file should be tab delimited and consist of two columns:  locus/transcript ID, term name.
 The locus/transcript ID must be present in the genomics background file and the term name must be present in in the terms list file(s).
 The following is example lines from a mapping list for rice genes: